The Light Bulb Conspiracy

-The Light Bulb Conspiracy, also known as Pyramids of Waste, is a 2010 documentary film written and directed by Cosima Dannoritzer.
-An international co-production of France and Spain, the documentary thematizes the planned obsolescence of industrial products for commercial reasons.
+The Light Bulb Conspiracy, also known as Pyramids of Waste, is a 2010 Franco-Spanish documentary film written and directed by Cosima Dannoritzer about the practice of planned obsolescence.
+In 2013, Dannoritzer and Jürgen Reuß co-published a book based on the film.

 Synopsis

-The film documents planned obsolescence in industrial production, i.e. the deliberate limitation by manufacturers of the lifespan of their products in order to thereby secure the sale of replacement and follow-up products.
-In addition to describing concrete examples, the film also deals with the economic and ecological consequences of consumer society.
-Among others, the French economist and philosopher Serge Latouche has his say as a representative of the concept of degrowth.
+The film documents the deliberate limitation by manufacturers of the lifespan of their products in order to secure sales of replacement and follow-up products.
+In addition to describing concrete examples, the film also explores the economic and ecological consequences of consumer society.
+French economist and philosopher Serge Latouche speaks about the concept of degrowth.